golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 medians = extract_windowed_median_log_likelihood_series(dataset, window_size=1000)
 ```
 This provides a Pandas Series with the indexes being the starts of the windows and the values being the median of those windows.
-Again, since this method accesses every part of the data array, it takes a while to run (e.g., 15 minutes with a single core when read from `nobackup`).
+Again, since this method accesses every part of the data array, it can take a while to run (e.g., 15 minutes with a single core when read from `nobackup`).
 However, it does not require substantial memory and can be run on a login node without submitting a job.

 ## What is Xarray and Zarr?
 What is the structure of this data?